adybod/AI-Web-Paraphraser/README.md

 This site is now available at:
 **https://adybod.github.io/AI-Web-Paraphraser/**

-watch this project as it continue development
+Watch this project as it continues to be in development